Haitian crisis (2018–present): Vigilante action

 The "bwa kale" movement, which had begun in 2023 when a group of armed men "lynched and set fire to around a dozen men believed to be gang members", continued apace in late March 2024.
 In one case, on 29 March 2024, two men suspected of buying arms for gangs were taken from police custody and hacked to pieces by a mob in a small town near Mirebalais.

 Pierre Espérance, director of the National Human Rights Defense Network in Haiti, expressed concern about the risk of the transitional council giving power to people linked to gangs, drawing attention to vigilante action as a "clear expression of Haitians' revulsion for gangs", and to "rank-and-file police officers [who] are revolting against the chief, who they say is tied to gangs."

 Sexual violence against children

 In 2024, Haiti experienced a tenfold increase in sexual violence against children, as reported by the United Nations.
 UNICEF spokesman James Elder said that armed groups have inflicted severe harm on children, turning their bodies into battlegrounds.
-Concurrently, escalating armed violence has led to the internal displacement of over half a million children, representing nearly one in eight children nationwide—a 48% rise since September.
+Concurrently, escalating armed violence has led to the internal displacement of over half a million children, representing nearly one in eight children nationwide—a 48% rise since September 2023.

 Multinational intervention

-The United States has pledged $200 million to the international police force approved by the UN and an additional $100 million in humanitarian aid.
+The United States pledged $200 million to the international police force approved by the UN and an additional $100 million in humanitarian aid.
 Canada announced $123 million to support Haiti, including $80.5 million for the mission.
-As of March 2024, the U.N. indicated that $78 million had been formally pledged, of which only $10.8 million was deposited, by Canada and France.
+As of March 2024, the U.N. indicated that $78 million had been formally pledged, of which $10.8 million had been deposited, by Canada and France.